mattjh1/mattjh-blog/content/post/kcna-part4.md

 This command will create a Secret containing base64-encoded key-value pairs, allowing applications to access sensitive data without hardcoding it into the application code.
 To inspect the Secret values:

+#### Viewing a Secret

+To view the contents of a Secret:

 ```bash
 kubectl describe secret color-secret
 ```

+ConfigMaps and Secrets provides an efficient and secure way to manage both configuration data and sensitive information, keeping the application code clean and secure.

-### Labels
+## Labels

-Labels are essential for organizing, identifying, and selecting resources in Kubernetes.
-By adding key-value pairs to resources, you can group, filter, and manage related resources, making labels fundamental for resource management.
+**Labels** in Kubernetes are crucial for organizing, identifying, and selecting resources.
+Labels, represented as key-value pairs, can be added to any resource, enabling logical grouping, filtering, and management of related resources.
+As your cluster environment grows, a consistent labeling strategy will simplify management and allow for efficient resource organization.

-#### Adding a Label to a Pod
+### Adding a Label to a Pod

 Here’s a basic YAML configuration that adds a `run: nginx` label to a Pod: